codeHaiku22/vocabulary/README.md

 **potentate** - (n) monarch, ruler
 **precipitous** - (adj) haveing or resembling precipices, steep; rapid, hasty or abrupt
 **precocious** - (adj) ripening or developing prematurely
+**prognostication** - (n) foreshadowing or foretelling something in the future with current signs and predictions
 **promulgate** - (v) to make known, annouce; advocate
 **proselytize** - (v) to attempt to convert a person to another faith, doctrine, or idealogy